jreisinger/rex/README.md

 1. Register at http://aws.amazon.com/
 1. Get your AccessKey and your Secret AccessKey
-1. Create a key-pair and save it to your disk
-1. Create a public key out of your just downloaded private key.
-You can do this with `ssh-keygen -y -f your-aws-private-key.pem`
 1. create file containing Amazon security credentials

         touch .pass.yml